ismael-miguel/SimpleTemplate/README.md

 I recommend you to do not look at it.
 In there lies madness and **bad** code.
 Stay away from it!
 BEWARE!!! **BEWARE!!!1**

+I've put some effort into making the generated some readable (or, at least, followable), but there's still madness there!

 ##How it works

 I've tried to keep the syntax as easy as possible, but still allow some flexibility.
 Since this is a simple engine, it isn't that powerfull.